South University

-South University is a private university with its main campus and online operations in Savannah, Georgia, United States.
+South University is a private for-profit university with its main campus and online operations in Savannah, Georgia, United States.
 Founded in 1899, South University consists of its School of Pharmacy, College of Nursing and Public Health, College of Health Professions, College of Business, College of Theology, and College of Arts and Sciences.
 The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-South University is owned by Education Principle Foundation (aka Colbeck Foundation), a non-profit which also owns the Art Institutes.

 History

 South University was founded in Savannah, Georgia, in 1899 as Draughan's Practical Business College.
-The private school taught accounting, banking, typewriting, bookkeeping and shorthand.
+The private school taught accounting, banking, typewriting, bookkeeping, and shorthand.

 The South family acquired the institution in 1974 and changed its name to Draughan's Junior College.
-In 1986, the name was changed to South College.
+In 1986, that name was changed to South College.
 In 2001, the Southern Association of Colleges and Schools accredited South College at the master's level and the school was renamed South University.

-The institution's name change to South College resulted in a 2002 legal dispute with Sewanee: The University of the South, which had registered the name "The University of the South" with the U.S. Patent Office.
-The issue was resolved in 2003 with both schools retaining their names.
+This name change resulted in a 2002 legal dispute with Sewanee: The University of the South, which had registered the name "The University of the South" with the U.S. Patent Office.
+The issue was resolved in 2003, with both schools retaining their names.

 In 2003, Education Management Corporation (EDMC) acquired South University.
 The following year, the university expanded from its main campus in Savannah, Georgia, to eleven other locations in the United States and began offering online courses.
-Fifty-two percent of South University students were enrolled entirely online.
+By 2013, 52 percent of South University students were enrolled entirely online.